-Ministry Leadership: God needs us to be refreshed, restored, and ready to minister to children for him.
-Here are 25 ways to refresh yourself in ministry.
+Ministry Leadership: God needs us to be refreshed, restored, refueled, and ready to minister to children for him.
+Here are 25 ways to refill your cup.

 This is a bit ironic, isn’t it?
 Here I am, a full-time-plus pastor writing about staying refreshed.
 All of us in ministry—paid, unpaid, volunteer, or staff—get “souled out,” revved up, and passionate about everything there is to do in our churches.
 Working hard and going far beyond the extra mile is a lifestyle.
 You invest yourself wholeheartedly in what you believe.